 There are a few different basic options for you to choose from when you’re thinking about what kind of coffee shop business you want to open.
 Here are some examples:

-Drive-Thru Only – It’s exactly what it sounds like.
-This type of shop serves coffee to those who are on-the-go, so it will thrive on a heavily traveled route.
+• Drive-Thru Only – It’s exactly what it sounds like.
+This type of shop serves coffee to those who are on the go, so it will thrive on a heavily traveled route.

-To learn more on how to start your own coffee shop checkout my startup documents here
+To learn more on how to start your coffee shop check my startup documents here

 Please note: This blog post is for educational purposes only and does not constitute legal advice.
 Please consult a legal expert to address your specific needs.